 The latter tends to vary between three and four digit sums (in USD).
-Typically, digital currencies (primarily, cryptocurrencies) are used for these payments, as transactions of them are difficult/impossible to trace.
-To ensure data safety, it is recommended to keep backups in remote servers and/or unplugged storage devices.
+Typically, digital currencies (primarily, cryptocurrencies) are used for these payments, as these transactions are difficult/impossible to trace.
+To ensure data safety, you are advised to keep backups on remote servers and/or unplugged storage devices.
 Ideally, backups should be stored in several separate locations.

 How did ransomware infect my computer?

-|Threat Type||Ransomware, Crypto Virus, Files locker|
+|Threat Type||Ransomware, Crypto Virus, Files locker.|

-|Encrypted Files Extension||.NEWS (files are also appended with a unique ID and developers' email address)|
+|Encrypted Files Extension||.NEWS (files are also appended with a unique ID and developer's email address).|

-|Ransom Demanding Message||FILES ENCRYPTED.txt and text presented in the pop-up window|
+|Ransom Demand Message||FILES ENCRYPTED.txt and text presented in the pop-up window.|